On this site, we use the term “Rating Authorities” to refer to the people who make the rating decisions for Military Disability.

 Throughout your military disability journey, you’ll hear other terms like “claim processors,” “adjudicators,” “raters,” etc., but since we cover both of the DoD and VA systems and numerous special boards, like the PDBR, we needed a general term to describe anyone assigning the actual disability ratings, regardless of their affiliation.

 Rating Authorities are individual caseworkers who are assigned to review each claim or appeal.

-The Integrated Disability Evaluation System got rid of the DoD’s Rating Authorities.
-Now, the VA’s Rating Authorities make the rating decisions, and the DoD “borrows” and uses those ratings as their own.
+The Integrated Disability Evaluation System essentially got rid of the DoD’s Rating Authorities.
+Now, the VA’s authorities make the rating decisions, and the DoD “borrows” and uses those ratings as their own.